Truce in Gaza endures another day and more hostages are freed, but tougher talks ahead

-Thursday afternoon, Hamas freed two Israeli hostages who were brought back into Israel, with more expected to follow, the Israeli military said.
+Hamas freed two Israeli women Thursday afternoon and more hostage releases were expected to follow, the Israeli military said.
 At least 10 Israelis a day, along with other nationals, have been released during the truce, in return for Israel’s release of at least 30 Palestinian prisoners.

-International pressure has mounted for the truce to continue as long as possible after nearly eight weeks of Israeli bombardment and a ground campaign in Gaza that have killed thousands of Palestinians, uprooted more than three-quarters of the population of 2.3 million and led to a humanitarian crisis.
+International pressure has mounted for the truce to continue as long as possible after weeks of Israeli bombardment and a ground campaign following Hamas' deadly Oct.
+7 attack on Israel that triggered the war.
+Thousands of Palestinians in Gaza have been killed and more than three-quarters of the population of 2.3 million have been uprooted, leading to a humanitarian crisis.

 U.S. Secretary of State Antony Blinken, who met with Israeli Prime Minister Benjamin Netanyahu and other top officials on his third visit to the region since the start of the war, said he hoped the cease-fire could be extended and more hostages could be released.